synshop/rtfm/docs/index.md

 1. Message the #rtfm channel on discord to discuss various improvements.
 Discord link at https://synshop.org/discord
 2. Create an [issue on github](https://github.com/synshop/rtfm/issues/new).
 3. Fork https://github.com/synshop/rtfm and make a pull request.
-    If you do this consider adding more information to one of the [STUB Articles](https://rtfm.synshop.org/tags/#stub).
-5. Ask an RTFM for contributor access and contribute directly on github. (members only) If you do this consider adding more information to one of the [STUB Articles](https://rtfm.synshop.org/tags/#stub).
+4. Ask an RTFM for contributor access and contribute directly on github. (members only)

+If you do 3 or 4 consider adding more information to one of the [STUB Articles](https://rtfm.synshop.org/tags/#stub).
+To get an idea of what and how to improve the site, or how to use markdown check out our [Manual of Style](editors).